- Radiation Basics

 It is the assessment of ARPANSA and other national and international health authorities, including the World Health Organization (WHO), that there is no established scientific evidence of adverse health effects below current exposure limits.

 Wi-Fi devices and access points are low powered, typically 0.1 watt (100 milliwatts).
-Measurement surveys have shown that exposure to RF EME from Wi-Fi in schools is expected to be much lower than the limit for public exposure specified in the ARPANSA Standard.
+A measurement study conducted by ARPANSA showed that exposure to RF EME from Wi-Fi in schools is much lower than the limit for public exposure specified in the ARPANSA Standard.

 Can I reduce my exposure to Wi-Fi?